lobosstudios/xwiki_urlrewrite/README.md

 Right now, this Dockerfile works with 15.5.0/MariaDB/Tomcat.
 I plan to add other XWiki versions and database/servlet container combinations as demand arises.

+**If you want me to add an XWiki version/database/servlet container combo, please open an issue (if one does not already exist).**